Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 The red dot is the center point of the face area

-Final effect diagram:
+Final effect image:

-Complete APP example:
+Complete app example:

 The code has been uploaded to Github: Click here

-If you have any questions or comments, feel free to contact me.
+For any questions or suggestions, feel free to contact me.

 ===